Regulatory guide - Entry to consult and advise workers

 2.1 Time and physical extent

-Actual entry to a workplace by a WHS entry permit holder pursuant to a right of entry may occur only during the usual working hours at that workplace.[5]
+Actual entry to a workplace by an EPH pursuant to a WHS Act right of entry may occur only during the usual working hours at that workplace.[5]
 The right of entry does not necessarily extend to the entire workplace.
-Rather, the right of entry may be exercised only in relation to:
+Rather, the right of entry may be exercised only in relation to:[6]

 2.2 Rights that may be exercised

-The WHS entry permit holder also has a general right that can be exercised in relation to any person after entering the workplace, not just a relevant worker.
-The right is limited to warning a person about a risk that the WHS entry permit holder reasonably believes to be a serious risk to the person’s health or safety emanating from an immediate or imminent exposure to a hazard.[8]
+An EPH also has a general right after entering the workplace to warn any person about a risk that the WHS entry permit holder reasonably believes to be a serious risk to the person’s health or safety emanating from an immediate or imminent exposure to a hazard.[8]

-The ‘reasonably believes’ threshold indicates that there must exist facts which are sufficient to induce a belief in a reasonable person.[9]
+The ‘reasonably believes’ threshold means that there must exist facts which are sufficient to induce the belief in a reasonable person.[9]

 References